-- Exception: Absences covered by FMLA are not considered unexcused. - 5.
-Excessive Absences: Absences as defined in section II.4, which include late arrivals and early departures, will be considered excessive in any of the following instances: a) the absences have a detrimental effect on the Department due to factors such as backlogged work, causing other employees to have to work overtime or take on additional work to cover the absent employee's duties, etc., and/or; b) the number of unexcused absences in any 6-month period exceeds 5, and/or; c) an employee has more than one instance of leave without pay in a 12-month period (with the exception of FMLA leave).
+Exception: Absences covered by FMLA are not considered unexcused.

+- e.
+Excessive Absences Absences as defined in section 6.1 subsection 2b, which include late arrivals and early departures, will be considered excessive in any of the following instances: - the absences have a detrimental effect on the Department due to factors such as backlogged work, causing other employees to have to work overtime or take on additional work to cover the absent employee's duties, etc., and/or; - the number of unexcused absences in any 6-month period exceeds 5, and/or; - an employee has more than one instance of leave without pay in a 12-month period (with the exception of FMLA leave).